avivpilipski/myOwnDesign/MVP.md

 - Zoom in/out functionality adjusts the map's scale.
 - A "View Full Map" button centers and scales the map to fit the screen.

+#### Animals move around (P0)
+- Currently, animals are no longer static when placed on the map.

 ### Features Not Yet Implemented
-#### Animals move around (P0)
-- Currently, animals are static when placed on the map.

 #### Placing rivers and lakes on map (P1)
 - Only visual representations of rivers are available; no functional "lakes" feature is present.